unopolicinglab/website/content/event/22-2-11-mcgloin/index.md

 ---
-title: "The Social Interdependence of Decision Making: The Process of Integrating Peers into Decision"
+title: "The Social Interdependence of Decision Making: The Process of Integrating Peers into Decision Models"

 event: SCCJ Speaker Series
 event_url: